 Emily and Heather are two incredibly talented stationers who co-own Heather Paperie, a full-service custom wedding stationery design business.
 They specialize in classic and romantic custom wedding stationery.
 I have been working as Heather and Emily’s virtual assistant since I first started my business.
 After I transitioned to offering Pinterest services, they asked me to begin acting as their Pinterest manager, too.
 Having spent so much time learning about the world of stationery, I was excited to put all of that knowledge into practice creating pins!

 Before hiring me as their Pinterest manager, Heather and Emily had only been able to pin a few images sporadically.
-When there is so much else on your plate as a business owner, Pinterest can often take a back seat to more immediate client work.
-And while their pins were beautiful, they were not optimized for the platform.
+When there is so much on your plate as a business owner, Pinterest can take a back seat to more immediate client work.
+And while the pins they made were beautiful, they were not optimized for the platform.
 Therefore, they were barely getting saves or clicks to their website.

 - Impressions: 7.04 k